 Refinancing debt and consolidating loans may involve similar goals and strategies, but there are some subtle differences and unique circumstances to know.
 For example, refinancing primarily aims to reduce monthly payments by replacing a loan with a new loan that has a lower interest rate.

+Consolidation combines multiple loans into one loan, primarily for simplification.
 Determining which strategy to use depends on the situation:

 - When to refinance: A common refinance strategy involves refinancing a home mortgage.
 The general rule here is to refinance if your new interest rate is at least 1% lower than your existing rate.
 This is especially true if you finance the closing costs into the loan and plan to live in the home for at least five years, which gives you time to cover those costs and save money over time.